ruomengd/ruomengd.github.io/_pages/about.md

 * **Trustworthy Graph Learning**: How can we detect <font color="blue">out-of-distribution (OOD)</font> samples on multi-label graphs?
 How should we address OOD and fairness problems in Graph Learning?

-**<font color="red"> I am currently exploring PhD positions for Fall 2025, ~~and I am also interested in research internship or RA positions for Summer 2024~~.
+**<font color="red"> I am currently exploring PhD positions for Fall 2025.
 Please feel free to contact me at <font color="blue">rmding@gatech.edu</font> if you have or know of any opportunities that align with my interests.
 I am open to discussing potential opportunities!</font>**

 Recent News